-If you have the opportunity, practice this comparison with your most typical queries and datasets, and see for yourself by how the old and new estimates are affected, while some could become more off from the reality, or some others closer to the actual row counts returned in the result sets.
-All of it depends on the shape of your queries, the Azure SQL database characteristics, the nature and the size of your datasets, and the statistics available about them.
-If you just created your Azure SQL Database instance, the query optimizer has to build its knowledge from scratch instead of reusing statistics made of the previous query runs.
+If you have the opportunity, practice this comparison with your most typical queries and datasets, and see for yourself by how much some of the old and new estimates are affected, while some could just become more off from the reality, or some others just simply closer to the actual row counts actually returned in the result sets.
+All of it will depend of the shape of your queries, the Azure SQL database characteristics, the nature and the size of your datasets, and the statistics available about them.
+If you just created your Azure SQL Database instance, the query optimizer will have to build its knowledge from scratch instead of reusing statistics made of the previous query runs.
 So, the estimates are very contextual and almost specific to every server and application situation.
 It is an important aspect to keep in mind!

 Some considerations to take into account

 - You move to compatibility level 130, and see how things perform.
-In case you notice some regressions, you set the compatibility level back to its original level, or keep 130, and only reverse the Cardinality Estimation back to the legacy mode (As preciously explained, this alone could address the issue).
+In case you notice some regressions, you just simply set the compatibility level back to its original level, or keep 130, and only reverse the Cardinality Estimation back to the legacy mode (As explained above, this alone could address the issue).

-- You thoroughly test your existing applications under similar production load, fine-tune, and validate the performance before going to production.
-In case of issues, same as the preceding, you can always go back to the original compatibility level, or reverse the Cardinality Estimation back to the legacy mode.
+- You thoroughly test your existing applications under similar production load, fine tune, and validate the performance before going to production.
+In case of issues, same as above, you can always go back to the original compatibility level, or simply reverse the Cardinality Estimation back to the legacy mode.

-At the high level, if you already have a set of databases running at compatibility level 120 or lower, and plan to move some of them to 130, or because your workload automatically provision new databases that are set by default to 130, please consider the followings:
+At the high-level, if you already have a set of databases running at compatibility level 120 or below, and plan to move some of them to 130, or because your workload automatically provision new databases that will be soon be set by default to 130, please consider the followings: